oneharry/zero_day/README.md

-#I am the header
-##This is a formatted readme file
+#Vagrant virtual machine
-The project is about me getting used to setting up a Virtual machine environment for my my learning.
+##The set up of a local virtual machine environment for my learning.